MerginMaps/docs/src/layer/relations/index.md

 ![Mergin Maps mobile app relation widget](./mobile-form-relation-widget.webp "Mergin Maps mobile app relation widget")

-### Relation reference widget
 - If the referencing (child) layer is a spatial layer, you will be asked to record geometry.
 Here **amenities** are captured as points.
 Note that it is not possible to change the [active layer](../../field/mobile-features/#adding-features).
 - In the form, you can fill in information about the child feature (here we add a `picnic table`).
 Note that the relation reference (foreign key `fk-uuid`) is filled in automatically based on the parent feature (here `Park B`).
 - Save the changes.
 The form of the `Park B` feature now displays one more entry in the relation widget (`picnic table`).

 ![Mergin Maps mobile app relation widget added child feature](./mobile-form-added-child-feature.webp "Mergin Maps mobile app relation widget added child feature")

+### Relation reference widget
 You can also add a new feature to the referencing (child) layer directly:
 - Tap the **Add** button and capture the geometry
 - Fill in the Attributes form.
-Note that the relation reference (foreign key, here `fk-uuid`) is empty and needs to be entered manually by choosing a feature from the referenced (parent) layer.
+Note that the [relation reference](#referencing-child-layer-attributes-form-relation-reference-widget) (foreign key, here `fk-uuid`) is empty and needs to be entered manually by choosing a feature from the referenced (parent) layer.
 - Save the changes.
-If you open the attributes form of the parent feature, you will see that the added amenity feature is now displayed in the relation reference widget.

 ![Mergin Maps mobile app relation widget added child feature](./mobile-add-child-feature.webp "Mergin Maps mobile app relation widget added child feature")